Killian Dain: Early career (2004–2013)

 Mackle began his professional wrestling training in Scotland with Scottish Championship Wrestling, before moving on to train with the SWA/NWA Scotland under Robbie Brookside (now a trainer at WWE NXT) and others.
 Of Brookside, he stated; "I don't think there is enough hyperbole to explain how good a coach he is...I can't think of a better coach I'd met in any sport".
 After training at NWA Scotland, Mackle debuted for the Scottish Wrestling Alliance at the age of 20 under the ring name Damian O'Connor.
 He originally wrestled in Scotland and the North of England as a tag team called "Britain's Most Wanted" with Scott Renwick.
 Together the two won a variety of tournaments and tag team championships in promotions such as SWA (4 times), W3L (2 times), SSW and 3CW.
 While they never officially split up, they would both focus on singles competition around 2009.
 This proved to be fruitful for both and O'Connor started touring his native Ireland, the United Kingdom, mainland Europe and the United States.
 O'Connor would win the Heavyweight Titles in SWE, W3L, XWA, Pride as well as the Laird of the Ring Title in SWA.
 In 2009, O'Connor took over the SWA training school named the "Source Wrestling School".
 O'Connor has trained numerous wrestlers, including Joe Coffey, Joe Hendry and Nikki Cross.

-Insane Championship Wrestling (2012–2016, 2018, 2021–present)
+Insane Championship Wrestling (2012–2016, 2018)

 O'Connor wrestled sporadically for ICW between 2009 and 2012 under various gimmicks, but his return in November 2013 saw him debut as Big Damo.
 After a long feud with Drew Galloway, Damo defeated Chris Renfrew for the ICW World Heavyweight Championship in Belfast on 27 February 2016, marking the first time the title changed hands outside of Glasgow and making Damo the first ever Northern Irish-born champion.
 Damo defended the title in Ireland, the United Kingdom and the United States against the likes of Drew Galloway, Grado, VSK, Jack Jester and others.
 On 31 July 2016, at Shug's Hoose Party III, Damo was defeated for the Championship by Joe Coffey.

 On 11 November 2018.
 O'Connor (as Killian Dain) returned to ICW for one night only, defeating Mikey Whiplash.